Our Energy Story

 Although the hydrogen industry is still developing and lacks an established global supply chain, there is strong international interest from public and private sectors in accelerating its development across the entire value chain.

 Traditional geothermal technologies require hot permeable reservoirs located relatively close to the surface.
+However, progress in technologies such as the Advanced Geothermal Systems has opened up the possibility of quality geothermal resources at greater depths.

-To assess the geothermal energy potential across Singapore, EMA issued a Request for Information to conduct a geophysical investigation project.
-Progress in technologies such as the Advanced Geothermal Systems has opened up the possibility of quality geothermal resources at greater depths.
+To assess the geothermal energy potential across Singapore, EMA issued a Request for Information to conduct a geophysical investigation project, where we will better understand how much geothermal energy we can harness.

 While Singapore has not made a decision on whether to deploy nuclear energy to meet the country’s growing energy needs, we are building capabilities that will allow us to assess the potential deployment of nuclear energy in Singapore in the longer term.